Seizure Disorder

 I went back and watched the entire video.
 It’s unmistakable.
 Kevin has a seizure while waiting for the ride to start.

-Kevin was diagnosed with his chromosome abnormality at 8 months of age.
+Kevin was diagnosed with a chromosome abnormality at eight months of age.
 We knew then that he had at least a 50% chance of developing seizures.
 Knowing that risk, there are a few things we could have done.
-Though admittedly there is also that piece of “ignorance is bliss.”
-I am glad that we had 9 years of the ignorant bliss.

-When the second fall happened, I can’t help but go over in my mind how similar the situations were, including the part of the head where the cut is.
+When the second fall happened, I couldn’t help but go over in my mind how similar the situations were, including the part of the head where the cut is.
 I now wonder if the first fall was a seizure.
+We knew the second one was because he was already on seizure medication then.

-It bothers me to think that he could have been wearing a helmet for the second fall because it required 8 stitches and I believe it was quite painful for him.
+It bothers me to think that he could have been wearing a helmet for the second fall because it required eight stitches, and I believe it was quite painful for him.
 After the second fall, which we knew was a seizure, he started wearing a helmet.

 And that’s it.
 That’s what I’m beating myself up over.
 Now you don’t have to.
 If you have not seen any seizures yet, maybe you want to follow some of these steps.